Elasticsearch uses index templates to define:

 If the template already exists, it’s not overwritten unless you configure Winlogbeat to do so.

-If you disable automatic template loading, you need to load the template manually.
+If you disable automatic template loading, you must load the index template manually.

-to temporarily disable the Logstash output and enable Elasticsearch by using the
+temporarily disable that output and enable Elasticsearch by using the

--E option.
 The examples here assume that Logstash output is enabled.
-You can

 -E flags if Elasticsearch output is already enabled.

-If you are connecting to a secured Elasticsearch cluster, make sure you’ve configured credentials as described in Step 2: Configure Winlogbeat.
+If you are connecting to a secured Elasticsearch cluster, make sure you’ve configured credentials as described in the Quick start: installation and configuration.

 Open a PowerShell prompt as an Administrator (right-click the PowerShell icon and select Run As Administrator).